 #4.
 Create a strategy map.

 Now you know where you want prospects to end up, and what they'll need from your chatbot along the way to get there.
 Your next step is to map out the conversational design from a high-level view.
-Use a pen and paper, or a drawing tool like Draw.io.
+(You can do this right in our visual, intuitive interface, Flow Builder!)

-- Start by listing the different ways you'll drive traffic to the bot (Facebook ads?
-Lead magnets?
-Social media posts?).
+- Start by listing the different ways you'll drive traffic to the bot (Entry Points are perfect for this!).

 - What information do you need from the customer next?
 In the example below, the brand needs to know what type of product the client is looking for.